 - Exporting higher education, vocational education and training, English language training and secondary school education

 - Offshore delivery of education services

 - Innovation in education services

-- Melbourne is recognised as one of the world's premier destination cities for international students.
-In 2018, QS Best Student Cities awarded Melbourne as Australia's best student city and the third best in the world.
+- Melbourne recognised as one of the world's premier destination cities for international students.
+In 2019, QS Best Student Cities awarded Melbourne as Australia's best student city and the third-best in the world.

 Page last updated: 9 June 2020